glifio/glif/README.md

 `glif <command> <command-args> --from testing-account`<br />

+To create a read-only label for an arbitrary address:<br />
+`glif wallet label-account <name> <address>`<br />

+Note that if you add a built-in actor's address (`f1/f2/f3`), it will be converted to an `f0` ID Address and encoded into a `0x` EVM address format. `0x` style addresses are used when interacting with smart contracts on the FEVM.
+Read more about it [here](https://docs.filecoin.io/smart-contracts/filecoin-evm-runtime/address-types/#converting-to-a-0x-style-address).

+To list all your accounts, including read-only labeled ones:<br />
+`glif wallet list --include-read-only`

 ## Wallets

 The GLIF CLI embeds a wallet inside of it for writing transactions to Filecoin.
 The wallet is built off of [go-ethereum's encrypted keystore](https://geth.ethereum.org/docs/developers/dapp-developer/native-accounts).
 A single "wallet" can hold many separate "accounts", and each "account" has a human readable name.

 The encrypted account information is stored at `~/.glif/keystore` and the human readable name to address mappings are stored in `~/.glif/accounts`

 Note that all wallet accounts are EVM actor types, meaning they have a 0x/f4 address on Filecoin.
 The GLIF CLI wallet does not yet support f1/f2/f3 style addresses.

 ### List existing wallet accounts and balances

 `glif wallet list`<br />

+To include

 `glif wallet balance`<br />

 ### Creating wallet accounts for use with an Agent